CricketBr/Crickets-Shorthand-Site/z-notes.md

 - change full page image structure -- keep orig in folder named orig, and put cropped full page in -bits.
     - rename split -> bits ??
-    - clip page edges better
+    - clip page edges better for "all the word" page.

 - how to write *today*